ssduman/plantcare/README.md

 </table>

 ### Bugs and Limitations: ###
-* Due to Heroku, CPU version of PyTorch is used, so it is little slow
+* Due to Heroku, CPU version of PyTorch is used, so it is little slow.